 Last month, VentureBeat hosted a live event about Mobile Game Statistics.
 The webinar was hosted by Kevin Teng, Senior Director of Performance Advising at AdColony; Christian Calderon, CRO of Ketchapp and David Rose, Director of Performance Marketing at Pocket Gems.
-Together, these three men discussed trends and statistics they saw happening in their respective companies, and how it can affect mobile gaming as a whole.
+Together, these three men discussed mobile game trends and statistics they saw happening in their respective companies, and how it can affect mobile gaming as a whole.

 Teng’s company AdColony conducted a study about app installs.
 This year, 62% of the survey respondents were mobile game developers and 38% were app developers that were not game related.
 Each of them had an average monthly App Install Budget of about $1 million or more.
 Not to shabby.